Animal Bites & Concerns

 Due to an increase in calls related to bats, we've updated our reporting information.

-If you find a bat in your home, please call the Snohomish Health District at 425-339-3503 only if there has been a human or animal (pet) exposure.
-The Snohomish Health District’s role is to determine if there has been a true rabies exposure and if rabies testing is needed.
+If you find a bat in your home, please call the Snohomish County Health Department at 425-339-3503 only if there has been a human or animal (pet) exposure.
+The Snohomish County Health Department's role is to determine if there has been a true rabies exposure and if rabies testing is needed.

 - The following examples count as an exposure: